nuejs/nue/packages/nuejs.org/docs/content-collections.md

 ```

 #### Image gallery layout { #gallery-layout }
-The HTML layout is different when the pages are configured with a [thumb](settings.html#thumb) property:
+The HTML layout is slightly different when the pages are configured with a [thumb](settings.html#thumb) property:

 ```html